-You’ve been struggling with digestive issues or other health problems.
 You want to know how to start the GAPS diet, but you’re not sure exactly how to begin, or which starting option to choose.

 How to start the GAPS diet

 I’m going to explain the differences between full GAPS and intro, how I decided which path to take, as well as everything else you need to know on how to start the GAPS diet, the right way.

 Pin it for later